By Matt Thorogood, former Senior Analyst at Sancroft.

 An immediate way that football clubs can show their intention to become more environmentally sustainable is to become a signatory to the UN Sports for Climate Action framework.
 This voluntary commitment spans the whole of the sports industry and commits the participants to five principles underlining their climate commitment.

 Sancroft is a leader in sustainability strategy.
-If you would like to find out about how we can help you to explore how your sports organisation can be more sustainable, please get in touch with me at email@example.com.
+If you would like to find out about how we can help you to explore how your sports organisation can be more sustainable, please get in touch with the team at email@example.com.